RedHatInsights/quickstarts/docs/quickstarts/README.md

 6. Push your files to the remote branch for review by stakeholders as needed.

     a.
-Add your files to tracked changes.
+Add your files to tracked changes:

     ```
     git add <files>
     ```

     b.
-Make sure you have no uncommitted changes on your issue branch.
+Make sure you have no uncommitted changes on your issue branch:

     ```
     git status
     ```
     c.
-Commit your quick start files.
+Commit your quick start files:

     ```
     git commit -am "descriptive commit message"
     ```

     d.
-Push your quick start files to the remote branch.
+Push your quick start files to the remote branch:

     ```
     git push origin <branch>
     ```
-9. Open a pull request (PR) in the [GitHub repository](https://github.com/RedHatInsights/quickstarts) for your update.
+9. Open a pull request (PR) in the [GitHub repository](https://github.com/RedHatInsights/quickstarts) containing your update.
 Get your quick start reviewed by stakeholders and peer reviewers, as needed.
 Once you and any reviewers are happy with the content, work with engineering to add the content to the Hybrid Cloud Console.

 ### Adding your quick start (or Learning resource tile) to the Hybrid Cloud Console

 Open a Jira for the engineering team to add the quick start to the Hybrid Cloud Console source code.

 1. Create a Jira for the platform development team in the [RHCLOUD Jira project](https://issues.redhat.com/projects/RHCLOUD/issues/RHCLOUD-15910?filter=allopenissues).
-Add the **platform-experience** label to the issue.
+Add the **platform-experience-services** label to the issue.
 2. In the PR you opened for the quick start, add the developer contacts `@Hyperkid123` or `@ryelo` in the PR description, and add the Jira link in a comment.

 ### Engineering tasks